openeventdata/PLOVER/README.md

 ===============
 This program was developed as part of research funded by a U.S. National Science Foundation "Resource Implementations for Data Intensive Research in the Social Behavioral and Economic Sciences (RIDIR)"
-project: Modernizing Political Event Data for Big Data Social Science Research (Award 1539302;
+project: Modernizing Political Event Data for Big Data Social Science Research (Award 1539302)
-PI: Patrick Brandt, University of Texas at Dallas)

 Any opinions, findings, conclusions or recommendations in this document are [only *probably* still] those of [at least one of] the authors and do not necessarily reflect the views of the National Science Foundation, or any company or government agency employing or funding the authors or otherwise contributing to the document.

+This work was sponsored by the Political Instability Task Force (PITF).
+The PITF is funded by the Central Intelligence Agency.
+The views expressed in this codebook are the authors' alone and do not represent the views of the US Government.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.